anttijuu/PGUnicodeCharacters/README.markdown

 See results from /Users/juustila/Downloads/unicode.html
 ```

 And then wait for the results.
-As you can see, this took 1343 seconds, almost 23 minutes, on MacBook Pro M2.
+As you can see, this took 1343 seconds, almost 23 minutes in handling the 62 317 book files, on MacBook Pro M2.
 The result are stored in a html file, looking like this:

 ![Screenshot of the partial html page](html-screenshot.png)